Proven-Paradox/shaper-system/Handbook.md

 * The target is Injured.
 When you set the Trap, choose which [Attribute](#step-1-attributes) is Injured.
 If you choose Strength, Finesse, or Toughness, the target can make an [Endure](#endure) check to negate the Injury.
 If you choose Mind, Heart, or Soul, the check is [Composure](#composure) instead.
 If you set a Trap that exceeds your limit above, your oldest Trap deactivates.

+#### Mountain Climber
+Increase your Athletics modifier by 1.
+You are acclimated to high elevations and can survive at high altitudes without penalty.
+You have Boon +4 on all checks made to climb a slope or wall or maintain your grip on a ledge.

 #### Natural Intuition
 Increase your Empathy modifier by 1.
 When you successfully detect that someone is lying to you with an Empathy check, you automatically gain a small insight into their motivations.
 This comes as a single word.
 Some examples: